doomed-neko/doomed-neko.github.io/posts/asm-helloworld.md

 Now if we recompile, our program exits without any errors:
 ![Hello world program exiting successfully](/img/asm-hello-2.png)

 Alright!
 Now we have wrote our first assembly program.
-Next we'll be writing a web server so stay tuned!